 The Structure of a Good URL

-URL stands for universal resource locator and when websites first came into existence, this was the way in which websites could be found.
+URL stands for universal resource locator, and when websites first came into existence, this was how websites could be found.
 URLs were written by programmers and initially only used by programmers, resulting in URLs which were long and unreadable to the untrained user.
 Although websites have evolved a great deal since then, URLs have changed very little with many off-the-shelf web stores still using combinations of letters and numbers in their URLs instead of ‘readable’ phrases.

 URLs such of these will not help a website be found by search engines or ranked by them.
-In order to allow this to happen, a URL needs to be created in a different way.
+To allow this to happen, a URL needs to be created differently.
 The below URL will be used as an example to explain further:

-The way URLs work is that the first section (usually http://) is known as the protocol.
+The way URLs work is that the first section (usually HTTP://) is known as the protocol.
 The second section (store) is the subdomain.
-The next section (example) is the domain whilst the .com signals the top level domain.
+The next section (example) is the domain while the .com signals the top level domain.
 The next section (topics and subtopics) denotes the files or pathway names.
-The following section (descriptive-product-name) refers to the page whilst the final part (#top) is the named anchor.
+The following section (descriptive-product-name) refers to the page while the final part (#top) is the named anchor.

 SEO Friendly Naming Practices

-In order to create a good URL which is SEO friendly, you need to try and incorporate your keywords into the URL.
-For example a clothing retailer with the keyword summer dress might produce a URL which looks like this:
+To create a good URL which is SEO friendly, you need to try and incorporate your keywords into the URL.
+For example, a clothing retailer with the keyword summer dress might produce a URL which looks like this: